 Anyone who knows the Preface Studios team knows we love WordPress.
 And we’re not alone.
 Around 17,289,521 websites across the world use WordPress, with 50,000 new WordPress sites launched daily.
-It’s used by companies of all sizes, is easy to use, open source, flexible and mobile friendly.
+It’s used by companies of all sizes – from small business in Farnham, to massive global enterprises – because it’s easy to use, open source, flexible and mobile friendly.
 Yet we often talk to people who say they’re hesitant about WordPress because it’s ‘not secure’ or is ‘vulnerable to hacking’.
 These stories tend to make the news because WordPress is the most widely used CMS, and therefore attracts the attention of hackers wanting to steal data, take down sites or insert malicious code.
 However, the fact is, all Content Management Systems can get hacked and all websites are vulnerable.
 There is no 100% fail-safe solution to protect your site, but here we look at what hacking is and how you can protect your website against it.

 What is hacking?